-- Grade 5 Communication: Obtain data from external sources; produce reports; identify need for documents and/or research. - Grade 5 Enterprise: Assist with the development of options for future strategies; assist with planning to match future requirements with resource allocation. - Grade 5 Technology: Establish and maintain a small network; identify document requirements; determine presentation and format of document and produce it. - Grade 5 Organisational: Organise meetings; plan and organise conference. - Grade 5 Team: Draft job vacancy advertisement; assist in the selection of staff; plan and allocate work for the team; monitor team performance; organise training for team. - Grade 5 Business Financial: Administer PAYE salary records; process payment of wages and salaries; prepare payroll data. - (h) Any employee paid on a classification/grade carrying a higher wage rate as at 10 November, 1998 shall have the difference between the higher rate and the new agreed grade/rate preserved whilst remaining to undertake the duties associated with the classification held prior to the date referred to above.
+Communication: Obtain data from external sources; produce reports; identify need for documents and/or research.

+Enterprise: Assist with the development of options for future strategies; assist with planning to match future requirements with resource allocation.

+Technology: Establish and maintain a small network; identify document requirements; determine presentation and format of document and produce it.

+Organisational: Organise meetings; plan and organise conference.

+Team: Draft job vacancy advertisement; assist in the selection of staff; plan and allocate work for the team; monitor team performance; organise training for team.

+Business Financial: Administer PAYE salary records; process payment of wages and salaries; prepare payroll data.

+(e) Any employee paid on a classification/grade carrying a higher wage rate as at 10 November, 1998 shall have the difference between the higher rate and the new agreed grade/rate preserved whilst remaining to undertake the duties associated with the classification held prior to the date referred to above.

-Clerks who are paid at a grade above that of Grade 5 as at 10 November, 1998 shall have the difference between that grade, inclusive of the 1998 State Wage Case Increase, and the new agreed grade preserved whilst employed in a clerical position with their current employer.
+Clerks who are paid at a grade above that of Grade 5 as at 10 November, 1998 shall have the difference between that grade, inclusive of the 1998 State Wage Case

+Increase, and the new agreed grade preserved whilst employed in a clerical position with their current employer.